 The project team has been involved in studies that consider the spatial variability and temporal coherence of ice dates over many lake regions using coarse-resolution passive microwave observations (5-25 km grids) through to radar and optical satellite observations at ca. 10-1000 m resolution.
 Passive microwave observations are suitable for the study of only the largest lakes of the Northern Hemisphere.
 Useful work has been achieved with satellite observations at 250-1000 m (e.g. MODIS, AVHRR) on medium to large size lakes, but to include smaller water bodies a target resolution is 100 m for most lake regions.
-This excludes small (shallow) lakes underlain by permafrost; to target regions where a significant fraction of the landscape is occupied by such lakes, the a target spatial resolution of 30 m would be more appropriate.
+This excludes some of the small (shallow) lakes underlain by permafrost.
+In these regions, a significant fraction of the landscape can be occupied by such lakes, in which case a target spatial resolution of 30 m would be more appropriate.
+However, such resolution is currently not achievable at both the temporal resolution (daily) and length of historical record (ca. 20 years or more) needed for climate monitoring.